 The state tests assess our learning standards in English language arts, mathematics, and science, which strive for college and career readiness by high school graduation.
 Please keep in mind that your child’s teachers are the best resource for a complete picture of your child’s academic proficiency.

-Preliminary results from the Smarter Balanced English language arts and mathematics tests are available to schools electronically within three to four weeks after a student completes testing.
-Results from the science test are available in the fall.
-Score reports for families are loaded into Skyward Family Access and paper copies are available in the fall.
+Preliminary data from the Smarter Balanced English language arts and mathematics tests are available to schools electronically within three to four weeks after a student completes testing.
+ELA, math and science score reports for families are loaded into Skyward Family Access for viewing or printing in the fall.

 Don’t forget a good night’s sleep and healthy breakfast are an essential part of every school day.
 Your child(ren)’s school(s) send information about testing dates.

 - For additional information about state testing, please visit the state’s website.

 - Visit the Starting Smarter website to see sample score reports, view sample test items and find other parent resources.